What is a service line and who owns it?

 The City of Melbourne is proactively developing a comprehensive inventory of our entire water distribution network, which encompasses more than 60,000 residential and commercial service lines.

-We are employing a range of methods to investigate and verify service line materials, including a review of historical records and field investigations from test pits.
+We are employing a range of methods to investigate and verify service line materials, including a review of historical records and field investigations from test pits and other regulatory-approved methodologies.

 I received a letter saying I have an unknown service line, what does that mean?

-Under the new regulations, public water systems are required to notify customers served by a service line that has been classified as lead, galvanized-requiring replacement or unknown within 30 days of submitting their initial inventory.
+Under the new regulations, public water systems are required to notify customers served by a service line that has been classified as lead, galvanized-requiring replacement or unknown on an annual basis.

-I received a letter saying I have a galvanized service line, what does that mean?
+I received a letter saying I have a galvanized-requiring replacement service line, what does that mean?

 Galvanized service lines are steel pipes that have been dipped in a protective zinc coating to prevent corrosion and rust.
 Galvanized piping was commonly installed in older homes and was used as an alternative to lead pipes for water supply lines.